GRAZAX 75000 SQ-T ORAL LYOPHILISATE

 Ear pain or discomfort

-Mouth redness or pain, dry mouth, swelling of roof of the mouth
+Mouth pain, dry mouth, swelling of roof of the mouth

 Lip blister, lip inflammation